Medication to stop drinking or cut back

 • Manage your disulfiram or naltrexone prescription

-If disulfiram or naltrexone are a part of your alcohol treatment program, you’ll be able to manage your prescription via our pharmacy partner that ships disulfiram or naltrexone pills directly to your home.
+If disulfiram or naltrexone are a part of your alcohol treatment program, you’ll be able to manage your prescription via our pharmacy partner that ships directly to your home or pharmacy of choice.

 You’ll be able to chat with your physician at any time, and schedule additional appointments as needed.
 We're here for you throughout the alcohol recovery journey as you make progress in your treatment program.